-- 1. The potential Graduate Student must make a formal application for admission, providing official transcripts of all coursework (undergraduate and graduate), email addresses and/or contact information for three references who are willing to provide letters of recommendation, proof of immunization, teaching license or proof of eligibility (for M.Ed.
-Candidates only), and \$25.00 application fee.
-In addition, MAT applicants must submit passing scores on the Praxis Core Academic Skills for Educators OR ACT scores of 21 or above OR a GPA of 3.0 or better AND on their respective Content Area Praxis II Assessment. - 2.
+- 1. The potential Graduate Student must formally apply for admission, providing official transcripts of all coursework (undergraduate and graduate), email addresses and/or contact information for three references who are willing to provide letters of recommendation, proof of immunization, teaching license or proof of eligibility (for M.Ed.
+Candidates only), a writing sample (for M.Ed.
+Candidates only), and a \$25.00 application fee.
+In addition, MAT applicants must submit passing scores on the Praxis Core Academic Skills for Educators OR ACT scores of 21 or above OR a GPA of 3.0 or better AND a passing score on an approved Praxis II Subject Area Assessment (see "Approved Praxis II Subject Area Assessments for Admission to the MAT Program" section for details). - 2.
 Following receipt of admissions notification, each Graduate Student should contact their designated faculty advisor to schedule an appointment to plan the program of study.
 The Graduate Student, in consultation with their advisor, develops a proposed program of study.
 In addition, each Graduate Student is required to meet with or contact their designated faculty advisor at least once each semester.
-This usually takes place during preregistration periods as noted in the University Academic Calendar.
+This usually takes place during pre-registration periods as noted in the University Academic Calendar.
 Under no conditions should a Graduate Student register for classes or change approved classes agreed upon during advising and listed in their planned program of study without prior advisor approval.

-- 3. In the Graduate Student's final semester, they will take the Comprehensive Final Examination and submit their Portfolio. - 4.
-The Graduate Student needs to meet with their advisor to confirm completion of graduation requirements: - all admission and program requirements have been satisfied, - all transcripts of transfer credit have been submitted to and processed by the Registrar, - the Comprehensive Final Examinations and Portfolio have been completed satisfactorily, - the MUW cumulative GPA and the overall GPA are at least a 3.0 and no grades of incomplete remain on the student's academic record.
+- 3. In the Graduate Student's final semester, they will take the Final Comprehensive Examination and submit their Graduate Portfolio. - 4.
+The Graduate Student needs to meet with their advisor to confirm completion of graduation requirements: - all admission and program requirements have been satisfied, - all transcripts of transfer credit have been submitted to and processed by the Registrar, - the Final Comprehensive Examinations and Graduate Portfolio have been completed satisfactorily, - the MUW cumulative GPA and the overall GPA are at least a 3.0 and no grades of incomplete remain on the student's academic record. - 5.
+Graduate Students are expected to complete the processes to apply for their degree and commencement.
+Failure to do so by the deadline established by the MUW Registrar's Office will result in a delay of conferring of the degree, minimally by one semester.
+Application for degree must be completed in order to graduate.
+The Graduate Student's university account will be charged when the application is submitted in Banner Web.
+You do NOT need to send additional payment.
+The amount must be paid online in your Banner Web account or at University Accounting (105 Welty Hall) before your diploma will be mailed.
+Application fees, commencement dates and deadlines for application are published on the Academic Calendar.